Social Security Attorney: Residual Functional Capacity

 Yes.
 If the Social Security Administration (SSA) determines you can still perform your former job without any problems caused directly by your disability, your claim will be denied.

 If the SSA believes you cannot continue working at your previous job, they will conduct research into whether you could effectively carry out tasks for any other position.
 During this research, your age, level of education, available skill set, and previous work experience will be taken into consideration.
 If a potential fit is found, your claim will also be denied.

 However, if it is determined that you cannot work due to your disability, your claim will be successful, and you will begin to receive monthly SSD benefits.

 How can a Social Security Lawyer help?

 A Social Security lawyer can assist in the SSD claims process since they know the common reasons why claims are denied and how to avoid them.
 Many social security benefits lawyers advise that you describe your disability in terms of your residual functional capacity directly on your initial application.
 The standard procedure does not directly reference your residual functional capacity until your appeals hearing with the administrative law judge.

 This means that instead of providing a general description of your diagnosis, clearly explain how your disability prevents you from completing the necessary tasks at your workplace, whether it be in a physical or mental capacity.

-If you were not working alongside social security disability lawyers when filing a disability claim during your application process, and your claim was denied, contact an attorney as soon as possible.
+If you were not working alongside social security disability lawyers when filing a disability claim during your application process, and your claim was denied, contact a personal injury attorney as soon as possible.
 They can help you restructure your claim for a higher chance of approval.
 Many people are denied following their initial application, especially if they attempted to represent themselves, so there is no reason to worry.
 Just because your initial or first few applications are denied does not mean you will never receive benefits.